Skip to main content

 Keep little hands and minds busy at your local Council library.
 They host a range of workshops and maker spaces for kids to explore their creativity.

-Head to Reverse Garbage Queensland in Woolloongabba to stock up on ideas and supplies for eco-inspired DIY projects.
+Visit Reverse Garbage Queensland in Woolloongabba for creative ideas and eco-friendly supplies for DIY projects.

 7. Once upon a time...

 If your kids love books, open their minds to wonder at a storytime session at a Council library.
-Or head to storytime at a Brisbane bookshop such as Quick Brown Fox (Grange) and the Where the Wild Things Are Bookshop (West End).
+Head to storytime at a Brisbane bookshop.
+Visit Quick Brown Fox in Grange or Where the Wild Things Are Bookshop in West End.

-If your kids are Harry Potter fans, treat them to a visit to the Harry Potter room at Manly's Mad Hatter's Bookshop.
+If your kids love Harry Potter, visit the themed room at Manly's Mad Hatter's Bookshop.

 Keep the fun times rolling

-Download the Brisbane app today to discover and share the best things to see and do around Brisbane while you're on the go.
+Download the Brisbane app today to discover and share the best things to see and do.
+Explore Brisbane while you're on the go.

-Editor's note: The featured content in Brisbane Explore is created to inspire residents and visitors to plan a day out exploring Brisbane.
+Editor's note: This article aims to inspire residents and visitors to plan a Brisbane day out.
 Brisbane City Council disclaims any relationship with, or endorsement of, businesses featured in this article.